-School funding for local authorities in England is provided by a ringfenced grant called Dedicated Schools Grant (DSG) from the Department for Education.
-DSG is accounted for as part of the cost of services under Children's and Education Services within the Comprehensive Income and Expenditure Statement.
+School funding for local authorities in England is provided by a ring-fenced grant called Dedicated Schools Grant (DSG) from the Department for Education.
+DSG is accounted for as part of the cost of services under Care, Wellbeing and Learning within the Comprehensive Income and Expenditure Statement.